Discover more from Where on Planet Earth

 Punta Allen

 You can do most everything we recommend by yourself, but if you would like to book tours we highly recommend Agua Clara (Trip advisor), just ask for Eyal and mention Carla and Alan recommended you.
-They specialize in scuba diving in cenotes (!) but really do anything.
+They specialize in scuba diving in cenotes (!) but do lots of other tours as well.

 What To Eat and Drink